Max Muncy: Oakland Athletics

 The Oakland Athletics selected Muncy in the fifth round of the 2012 Major League Baseball draft.
-He made his professional debut with the Burlington Bees of the Class A Midwest League, hitting .275/.383/.432 with four home runs in 64 games.
-He started the 2013 season with the Stockton Ports of the Class A-Advanced California League before being promoted to the Midland RockHounds of the Class AA Texas League.
+He made his professional debut with the Burlington Bees of the Single-A Midwest League, hitting .275 with four home runs in 64 games.
+He started the 2013 season with the Stockton Ports of the High-A California League before being promoted to the Midland RockHounds of the Double-A Texas League.
 At the time of his promotion he was leading the California League with 21 home runs and 76 runs batted in (RBIs).
-In total, Muncy hit .273/.381/.476 with 25 home runs and 100 RBIs.
+In total, Muncy hit .273 with 25 home runs and 100 RBIs.
 After the season, he played for the Mesa Solar Sox of the Arizona Fall League.
-He returned to Midland in 2014.
+He returned to Midland in 2014, where he hit .264 in 122 games.